-In an ideal world, you would be able to convince every person on earth that your cause is worth backing.
-Realistically, you’ll have to settle for particular groups that share your unbridled enthusiasm and hone your efforts towards earning their support.
-But where to start?
+How do you convince others to join your cause?
+To start, it helps to determine a particular target audience for your nonprofit.
+In an ideal world, you would be able to convince every person on earth that your nonprofit’s cause is worth backing.
+Realistically, you’ll have to settle for particular groups that share your unbridled enthusiasm and hone your efforts toward earning their support.
+But where do you start?

 Do Your Research

-From the groups, schedule phone interviews with a few people that represent each one.
+From the groups, schedule phone interviews with a few people who represent each one.
 This will allow you to analyze more emerging patterns and discover more groups that belong to your organization.
-With this data, you can then use these facts to determine personas that will help you craft messages and marketing strategies, which we will in the next section.
+You can then use these facts to determine personas that will help you craft messages and marketing strategies.

-Now, it’s story time.
+Now it’s story time.
 Creating personas will give you the tools needed to send your message out to the most appropriate audience.
-Take the characteristics of your current supporters along with the qualities you’d like to see in ideal members and break them down into smaller groups based on demographics and behaviors.
+Take the characteristics of your current supporters, along with the qualities you’d like to see in ideal members, and break them down into smaller groups based on demographics and behaviors.
 Then, break those down into further groups, such as recent grades, retirees, and philanthropists.
 From this pool, you can then create your personas from each category.
-Treat them like real, flesh-and-blood people who have names and lives and have some vested interested in your organization.
+Treat them like real, flesh-and-blood people who have names and lives and some vested interest in your organization.

 Consult Your Team

-If you can, it might even be wise to call in your board members and supporters, since they have firsthand involvement with the cause.
+It might even be wise to call in your board members and supporters, if you can, since they have firsthand involvement with the cause.
 And as a bonus, they will appreciate that you value their opinion and will likely become more loyal to the cause.
 Once you have compiled a list from this meeting, prioritize the audiences you have all come up with and send out your message.

 Your final step involves some self-reflection.
-After collecting data from all sides, you need to ensure that your organization’s goals match up with your audience.
-And if you don’t know what direction your campaign is going, how do you plan to convince others to join your cause?
+After collecting data from all sides, you need to ensure your organization’s goals match up with your audience.
+If you don’t know what direction your campaign is going, how do you plan to convince others to join your cause?